-The Caim Council consists of the three Guardians: Rev Simon Reed, (Chair of the Caim Council) and Rev Graham Booth (responsible for editing the Aidan Way) and Penny Warren (Members Guardian); Geoff Holt (Chair of Trustees); David Cole (Explorer Guide); the Community Secretary(currently Carol Few); plus Ruth Booth (Soul Friend Advisor).
+The Caim Council consists of the three Guardians: Rev Simon Reed, (Chair of the Caim Council) and Rev Graham Booth (responsible for editing the Aidan Way) and Penny Warren (Members Guardian); Geoff Holt (Chair of Trustees); David Cole (Explorer Guide); the Community Co-ordinator(currently Carol Few); plus Ruth Booth (Soul Friend Advisor).
 The wider Caim Council, which meets by e-mail includes the USA, Norwegian and Australian Guardians.

 The Guardian, Caim Council and Trustees give account to the Community Soul Friend who is a person in senior oversight of a major church stream, for example, a Bishop.